Mexican Quinoa (Slow Cooker, Instant Pot, or Stovetop)

 • Make stuffed peppers: Make stuffed poblano peppers or bell peppers with leftovers.

-• Make a breakfast bowl: This taste so good with eggs for a Mexican-style breakfast bowl
+• Make a breakfast bowl: This tastes so good with eggs for a Mexican-style breakfast bowl.

 • Use it as a side dish: Serve this as a side dish with Chicken Tinga, Machaca, or Cilantro Lime Chicken.
 This makes a great side dish for any Tex-Mex or Mexican meal.